Dallas Has Been Waiting 45 Years For This Hal Thomson Designed Highland Park Home to Come on the Market

 This Hal Thompson designed home has always been one of Highland Park’s favorite homes.

-The home at 3925 Potomac Avenue is architect Hal Thomson’s best example of a home he designed to be smaller and, at first glance, appear to be a simple home.
+The home at 3925 Potomac Avenue is architect Hal Thomson’s best example of a home he designed to be smaller and, at first glance, to appear to be a simple home.
 However, upon entering, one is seduced by the grand gestures of its elaborate detailing, tall arched openings, curved staircase and glorious proportions.
 And why wouldn’t it be his best example of combining warmth with elegance—it was the home Hal Thomson designed for himself and his family after all!

 Interior of 3925 Potomac Avenue is Larger Than One Imagines